kapicorp/kapitan/docs/compile.md

 The following functions are provided by the class BaseObj.

-Method definitions:<br/>
+Method definitions:

-* new: Provides parameter checking capabilities<br/>
+* new: Provides parameter checking capabilities
-* body: Enables in-depth parameter configuration<br/>
+* body: Enables in-depth parameter configuration

-Method functions:<br/>
+Method functions:

-* root: Defines values that will be compiled into the output<br/>
+* root: Defines values that will be compiled into the output
-* need: Ability to check & define input parameters<br/>
+* need: Ability to check & define input parameters
-* update_root: Updates the template file associated with the class<br/>
+* update_root: Updates the template file associated with the class

 A class can be a resource such as a kubernetes Deployment as shown here: